mahsankhaan/dockerize-with-ibm/README.md

 Docker run: Once the image is available on the local machine we can run the image as a container using the run command and can create as many containers of that image as required.

-IBM Container Registry & Docker together :
-IBM and Docker together can really make the development lifecycle easier with higher scalability and reliability.

-Suppose there is a team of two developers, working on one project.

-Steps:
-1. Developer 1 will do the local development in VS code of node.js application.
-2. Once the development is completed,  Build command would be used to create the image that will contain all the dependencies and steps required to run the code.
-3. Developer will connect to IBM Cloud through CLI , create and new namespace.
-4. Once the namespace is created now, the local image would be push to the IBM Container registry.
-5. Now developer 2 will connect to IBM Cloud.
-6. Pull the image from the namespace.
-7. Integrate new functionalities and update the version of application.
-8. Build the image again.
-9. Push it to the same namespace with updated version.

-Like this, the complete development lifecycle could be much easier and quicker.
-For higher availability, users can deploy their images to the multi regions with different namespaces incase of failure.
-Once both the developers are satisfied with the test environment they can simply deploy the finalize image to the production.

 ## 4. Demo
 ### Pre-requisites:
 1. Create IBM Cloud Account [Here](http://ibm.biz/dockerize)